Contains the active ingredient imiquimod

 Solar keratosis is thickened, scaly patches of skin caused by too much sun exposure.
 It is also known as actinic keratosis.

-- Basal cell carcinoma (a type of skin cancer).
+- Superficial basal cell carcinoma (a type of skin cancer).

 - External genital/perianal warts (condyloma acuminate).
 They appear on the surface of the penis or vulva (external female sexual organ) and around the anus.

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
 Your doctor may have prescribed this medicine for another reason.

 This medicine is available only with a doctor’s prescription.